 Ashley found yoga in late 2014, when she had been diagnosed with many different back issues and was looking to feel better.
 In January 2015, she committed herself to try yoga consecutively for 30 days and hasn't stopped since.
 First starting out with a home practice while living in Knoxville, Tennessee, she was hungry for a local yoga community.
 Once moving to Clearwater in July 2015, she found the passionate yoga community she was looking for.
 Yoga first started out as a good way to stretch her body but has become such a deeper experience for her since then.
 She knew she wanted to deepen her understanding of the practice and completed a 200 hour yoga teacher training in June 2016 with Calley Masson Sunderman at The Yoga Room.
 Ashley loves teaching all styles of yoga including Ashtanga, yin, gentle and fun flow classes.
 She is eager to spread her knowledge and love of the practice to everyone she meets.

-Jaida Jones has been practicing yoga since 2014 as a method of alleviating neck & back pain as well as soothing symptoms of anxiety.
-After experiencing the healing effects of this practice, it became her personal mission to help others heal their minds, bodies, and souls.
-In 2018, Jaida traveled to the birthplace of yoga, India, to obtain her 200 hour RYT and has since been guiding others through yoga, meditation, and other forms of natural healing professionally.
+Jaida is traditionally trained in hatha yoga, as well as prenatal yoga, and also teaches Vinyasa and Yin classes.
+She's been practicing yoga since 2014 as a method of alleviating neck & back pain as well as soothing symptoms of anxiety, and after experiencing the healing effects of yoga, it became her personal mission to help others heal their minds, bodies, and souls, so that they could also naturally align with authentic inner peace.

 flexible, but it soon became much more.
 Being committed to her own practice, she will